 Voluntary carbon markets enable businesses, governments, NGOs, and individuals to offset their emissions by purchasing voluntary emissions reductions and in some cases, also deliver social, economic and biodiversity co-benefits.
 In other words, businesses may receive certified carbon credits to manage their emissions in exchange for investing in protecting/restoring blue carbon ecosystems.

 Relevant mechanisms include Reducing Emissions through Decreased Deforestation (REDD+) and National Appropriate Mitigation Actions (NAMAs) for developing countries to access international carbon mitigation financing streams and to implement national programs and policies.
 Clean Development Mechanisms (CDMs) and voluntary carbon markets can be used at local scales to support climate mitigation actions including the conservation of blue carbon ecosystems.

-However, carbon finance alone may be insufficient to support the protection of blue carbon ecosystems, thus it is important to explore a range of financing options that complement carbon activities with non-carbon-based financing sources (e.g., debt-for-nature swaps and ref).
+However, carbon finance alone may be insufficient to support the protection of blue carbon ecosystems, thus it is important to explore a range of financing options that complement carbon activities with non-carbon-based financing sources (e.g., Payment for Ecosystem Services and debt-for-nature swaps ref).